Freeze brand: With thermal imaging

-Drawing on successful medical research that used thermal imaging to appraise the severity of burns, in 1997 a different group of Canadian researchers used similar technology on recently-branded cattle.
-This was done to determine whether the wounds created by hot and freeze branding remained equally swollen, and presumably painful, or if there was a difference in healing between the two methods.
+Drawing on successful medical research that used thermal imaging to appraise the severity of burns, in 1997 a different group of Canadian researchers used similar technology on recently branded cattle.
+This was done to determine whether the wounds created by hot and freeze branding remained equally swollen and presumably painful, or if there was a difference in healing between the two methods.
 Thirty heifers were randomly selected for either hot or freeze branding.
 Two 25 cm2 patches were shaved on each heifer and the higher of the two was selected for branding, with the other serving as a control.
-Fifteen of the heifers were hot branded for 3–4 seconds and the others cryobranded with copper irons for 22 seconds.
+Fifteen of the heifers were hot branded for 3–4 seconds and the others Cryo-branded with copper irons for 22 seconds.
 A thermographic camera able to measure skin temperatures to ± 0.1 °C was then used to observe the wound and the control at intervals.
 This gave a proxy for tissue inflammation and, it was thought, the animal's level of discomfort.
 The temperature of the control site was then subtracted from the temperature of the branding site to give the difference between the two techniques.

 The data indicated that both methods caused tissue damage, with the freeze brands being warmer and more inflamed than the hot brands at two and eight hours.
 However, this trend soon reversed and the inflammatory responses triggered by the brandings appeared to diverge rapidly.
-Hot brand wounds were still significantly warmer than controls one week later, by which time the freeze branded areas were no warmer than their own controls.
+Hot brand wounds were still significantly warmer than controls one week later, by which time the freeze-branded areas were no warmer than their controls.
 This led the researchers to conclude that although there was little evidence for one technique being less painful than the other at the time of application, freeze branding did produce much less inflammation in the heifers' skin one week out from their brandings.

 In 1998 the same researchers followed up with a similar study comparing the effectiveness of thermal imagery to behavioral cues like tail flicking and vocalizing as a proxy for pain in steers.
 Unsurprisingly they found that thermography was far more reliable and its results more statistically significant than human-mediated behavioral study.